Mountain climbing problem

-In mathematics, the mountain climbing problem is a problem of finding the conditions that two functions forming profiles of a two-dimensional mountain must satisfy, so that two climbers can start on the bottom on the opposite sides of the mountain and coordinate their movements to meet (possibly at the top) while always staying at the same height.
+In mathematics, the mountain climbing problem is a mathematical problem that considers a two-dimensional mountain range (represented as a continuous function), and asks whether it is possible for two mountain climbers starting at sea level on the left and right sides of the mountain to meet at the summit, while maintaining equal altitudes at all times.
+It has been shown that when the mountain range has only a finite number of peaks and valleys, it is always possible to coordinate the climbers' movements, but this does not necessarily hold when it has an infinite number of peaks and valleys.

 This problem was named and posed in this form by Whittaker (1966), but its history goes back to Homma (1952), who solved a version of it.
 The problem has been repeatedly rediscovered and solved independently in different contexts by a number of people (see references below).

 Since the 1990s, the problem was shown to be connected to the weak Fréchet distance of curves in the plane, various planar motion planning problems in computational geometry, the inscribed square problem, semigroup of polynomials, etc. The problem was popularized in the article by Goodman, Pach & Yap (1989), which received the Mathematical Association of America's Lester R. Ford Award in 1990.